 Positioning - Overview of how well a brand or product is doing when it comes to the inclusion of top keywords in product listings and with respect to image quality (images being one of the most important components when it comes to purchase decisions).
 This section also includes the Gradient Positioning Score™ that focuses on the merchandising activities and overall positioning of brands and products with respect to competitors.

-If a metric changes by a significant amount, it will be flagged with a red or yellow symbol next to the metric.
+If a metric changes by a significant amount, it will be flagged with a colored symbol next to the metric.
 These can apply to metrics for any brand or product.
 The summary area will show the top 3-5 flagged items for the audited brand.
 The thresholds for the different metrics are listed below.